-The approval letter from the President shall be included in the faculty member's e-dossier.
+The approval letter from the President shall be included in the faculty member's e-dossier following the statement of intent.
 The faculty member's statement of intent shall clearly reference the exception to the normal six-year probationary period prior to application for tenure.

 If the President does not allow the exception, copies of such letters shall be provided to the faculty member, their Chair, the Dean of their college, and the Provost.